Sorkanius/articles/subjective_video_testing/SubjectiveTestsOnVidegameContent.md

 At [Haivision](https://www.haivision.com/) we get to spend one day per month to work on our own projects.
 This quarter we decided to explore the video game industry.

 These are exciting times!
 Google just released [Stadia](https://stadia.google.com/), their cloud gaming platform.
-Facebook has made their move by [buying PlayGiga](https://www.theverge.com/2019/12/19/21029536/facebook-playgiga-cloud-gaming-acquisition-stadia-xcloud-playstation-now).
+Facebook has made their move by [acquiring PlayGiga](https://www.theverge.com/2019/12/19/21029536/facebook-playgiga-cloud-gaming-acquisition-stadia-xcloud-playstation-now).
 The story does not end up here, Nvidia also has their own cloud gaming platform: [GeForce Now](https://www.nvidia.com/en-us/geforce-now/) and so does [Playstation](https://euw.leagueoflegends.com/en/).
 The technology behind these is fascinating, and it is undeniable that video is very important for these solutions.

 On the e-sports side, this year has made records on viewers.
 [League of Legends](https://euw.leagueoflegends.com/en/), by [Riot Games](https://www.riotgames.com/en), 2019 World Finals had a peak of [44 Million viewers and an average per minute of 21 Millions viewers](https://nexus.leagueoflegends.com/en-us/2019/12/2019-world-championship-hits-record-viewership/).
 This numbers should not be underestimated.